ADHD Supergirls

-Just because your daughter seems to be doing well, doesn’t mean she A. doesn’t have ADHD or B. doesn’t need support.
-Girls with high functioning ADHD often get undiagnosed and unsupported, which is a huge problem.
+But just because your daughter seems to be doing well, doesn’t mean she A, doesn’t have ADHD or B, doesn’t need support.
+High functioning ADHD in girls often gets undiagnosed and unsupported, which is a huge problem.

-Keep reading to learn about why high functioning ADHD in girls exists, and how you can support your daughter with ADHD.
+Keep reading to learn about why high functioning ADHD in girls exists, and how you can support your daughter with ADHD during your journey in parenting girls with ADHD.

 Does your daughter have high-functioning ADHD?
 Here's why high-functioning ADHD in girls can be a problem and what to do about it.